ecmwf/open-ecpds/README.md

 The application can now be started within Eclipse using the preconfigured Debug and Run options available: **OpenECPDS Master Server**, **OpenECPDS Mover Server**, and **OpenECPDS Monitor Server**.
 These configurations are accessible under **Run > Run Configurations...** and **Run > Debug Configurations...**

 After completing these steps, the OpenECPDS project should be ready to work with in Eclipse, with access to any required dependencies and configurations.

+Eclipse does not natively support development containers, and this is not required for simply running and debugging OpenECPDS within Eclipse.
+To build the OpenECPDS Docker images, the development container can be manually created as outlined in the [Getting Started](#getting-started) section.

 ## Deployment